 If you open the web-page, it will redirect in no time.
 You can’t really trust browser’s built-in Developer Tools because the inspector can’t really tell what kind of redirect it is.
+You can scan your website with an online malware scanner or server-side malware scanner to detect the malware.

 After fixing so many websites, here’s an example I remember: